GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 python -m pip install numpy
 ```

-Since NumPy is a huge scientific library and is still growing, this chapter will briefly introduce basic usage of the array.
+Since NumPy is a scientific library and is still growing, this chapter will briefly introduce simple usage of the array.
 For more information on its API, refer to the following URL: https://numpy.org/

 ## NumPy Array
 NumPy array is a very flexible matrix.
-Compared to a list object in Python, the array has faster speed and higher efficiency on memory management.

-Declaration of the NumPy array is be done as follows:
+Compared to a list object in Python, it has faster speed and higher efficiency on memory management.
+Declaration of the NumPy array is as follows:

 ```python
 import numpy as np